euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 Data Acquisition
 ----------------

-The first challenge of digital microscopy is the quantity of data.
+The first challenge of high-content digital microscopy is the quantity of data.
 Let us first evaluate how large the data is, and enlighten our reader of the reasons of such quantity of data.
 To reach the required resolution to